Making Yourself at Home

 Quinnipiac students have access to both an online Facilities Work Request System and a Computer Help Desk Work Request System through the MyQ portal.
-If you experience a problem with your computer, room phone, cable or Internet connection, you should submit a work request through the Computer Help Desk web page and a professional from that department will address your concerns.
+If you experience a problem with your computer, room phone, cable or Internet connection, you should submit a work request through the Computer Help Desk MyQ page and a professional from that department will address your concerns.
 If you are having a problem with something in your room (i.e., the light bulb has burnt out), you can submit a work request through MyQ.
 Work requests are handled as quickly as possible, usually within 24–48 hours.
-Students living in university-owned houses will find the off-campus work request form in the Residential Life section of the MyQ portal.
+The Facilities Work Request form is available under Quick Links on MyQ.
 Work requests for laundry rooms are submitted directly to the laundry vendor except in certain off-campus properties.

 QCard and Key Procedures

 Students use their QCard to gain access to their hall and room.
 Students’ QCards are activated at the start of the academic year and remain active when the residence halls are officially open.
-Students should be aware that their cards will not be active to access their hall or room during vacation/break periods (except in the senior housing area).
-If you lose your QCard, you must go to the QCard Office, located at Administrative Services in the library, during business hours to obtain a new QCard.
+Students should be aware that their cards will not be active to access their hall or room during vacation/break periods.
+If you lose your QCard, you must go to the QCard Office, located at the Technology Support Help Desk in the library, during business hours to obtain a new QCard.
 Students will be charged the current fee for replacing lost, stolen or damaged cards or keys.
 Students must carry their QCard with them at all times.